oracle/terraform-provider-oci/website/docs/d/cloud_guard_data_source.html.markdown

 		* `region` - region on which scheduled query needs to be run
 		* `resource_ids` - List of OCIDs on scheduled query needs to run
 		* `resource_type` - Type of resource
-	* `threshold` - The integer value that must be exceeded, fall below or equal to (depending on the operator), for the query result to trigger an event
+	* `threshold` - DEPRECATED - The integer value that must be exceeded, fall below or equal to (depending on the operator), for the query result to trigger an event
 * `data_source_detector_mapping_info` - Information about the detector recipe and rule attached
 	* `detector_recipe_id` - ID of the detector recipe attached to the data source
 	* `detector_rule_id` - ID of the detector rule attached to the data source